Vol. 07 · Issue 42 The Winter Review · February MMXXVI

 We hold three convictions.
 First, that planning is not forecasting.
 Second, that capital allocation is the principal act of management, and that everything else is a downstream consequence.
 Third, that the mid-market — firms between fifty and five hundred million in revenue — is systematically underserved by the strategic literature written for either the founder or the Fortune 500.

 Our tone is formal because our subject rewards formality.
 We publish long pieces because the questions we examine cannot be resolved in eight hundred words.
 We do not chase news cycles.
 We do not publish on platforms we do not control.
+We do not accept sponsored content, we do not sell placement, and we do not grant anonymity to anyone with something to gain by remaining unnamed.

 §3 — The Masthead

-§4 — Submissions
+§4 — Production

 Editorial submissions are considered on the basis of existing relationships with members of the masthead.
 We are a small publication and our capacity is finite.
 New correspondence is welcomed through introduction from a current contributor or subscriber.